jefflehmer/ReusableOAuthLibrary/README.md

 Note: If you started with an “Empty” AspNet project you may need to add the following nuget packages.

-There are a lot you won’t have to worry about because they were moved to the DD_OAuth_Library.
+There are a lot you won’t have to worry about because they were moved to the OAuth_Library.

 1. Microsoft.AspNet.WebApi.Client
 2. Microsoft.AspNet.WebApi.Core